corymartin/coll/README.md

 <a name='list-sort'></a>
 ### List#sort( [comparer] )
 Returns a new, sorted `List` of the instance's items.
-Numeric items (numbers, dates) are sorted numerically.
+Numeric items (numbers, dates, booleans) are sorted numerically.
-Other types are sorted lixicographically.
+Other types are sorted lexicographically.

+If a list contains many types, the order of sort precedence is:

+1. numbers
+2. dates
+3. booleans
+4. everything else

-If the `comparer` function is passed, this is used to determine sort order.
+If the `comparer` function is passed, that will be used to determine sort order.

 ```js
 var ls = List([33, 4, 77, 5, 2, 8]);